Rescue of Bat 21 Bravo: Ground rescue

-After five days and multiple attempts to rescue Hambleton, five aircraft had been shot down and another 16 seriously damaged, 10 service members had been killed or were missing in action, two were POWs, and two were behind front lines also waiting to be rescued.
-On 8 April, Gen. Creighton Abrams was briefed on the high losses in the several failed attempts to rescue Hambleton and Clark.
+After five days and multiple attempts to rescue Hambleton, five aircraft had been shot down and another 16 seriously damaged, 10 service members had been killed or were missing in action, two were POWs and two were behind front lines also waiting to be rescued.
+On 8 April, COMUSMACV General Creighton Abrams was briefed on the high losses in the several failed attempts to rescue Hambleton and Clark.
 He ordered that no further air CSAR would be attempted, but that given Hambleton's Top Secret clearance and knowledge of missiles and counter-measure technology, that every effort should be made to bring him out.

 USMC Col. Al Gray suggested a covert, land-based rescue operation. and Lt.
 Col. Andy Anderson, Commander of the Joint Personnel Recovery Center (JPRC, MACVSOG-80) ordered a ground rescue.
 In Saigon, Navy SEAL Lt.
 Thomas R. Norris, one of just three SEAL officers and nine enlisted men remaining in Vietnam, had just completed an assignment in the Mekong Delta.
 He was waiting for orders when the call came in for a commando operation to get Hambleton out.
 Norris was immediately dispatched to lead an operation to rescue Hambleton.
 He recruited five Vietnamese Sea Commando frogmen from the Lien Doan Nguoi Nhai (LDNN), Naval Advisory Detachment (NAD) in Da Nang.

-ARVN Brigadier General Vũ Văn Giai gave Anderson a Ranger platoon of about 20 men and three M-48 tanks that they used to set up a forward operating base along Highway QL-9 within observation range of the strategic Cam Lo Bridge.
+ARVN 3rd Division commander Brigadier General Vũ Văn Giai gave Anderson a Ranger platoon of about 20 men and three M-48 tanks that they used to set up a forward operating base along Highway 9 within observation range of the strategic Cam Lo Bridge.
 But Giai thought that the mission was insane and refused to take responsibility for the mission once they crossed the Mieu Giang River.
 Anderson, who spoke Vietnamese, obtained additional intelligence from the headquarters of the 1st Armor Brigade near Dong Ha.